easystats/datawizard/cran-comments.md

 ## Other comments

-This release fixes the two CRAN failures on r-oldrel-macos-arm64 and r-oldrel-macos-x86_64.
+This is a patch release that fixes an error in one of the vignettes due to a missing package namespace.
+Nothing else changed since 0.12.0.